toddm-ClaybookAdvisors/layercake-method/CHAT_LOG.md

 This version was tested in candidate folder `debug/debug-0012-a/a2` and confirmed to resolve all previously identified bugs.
 The structure now supports future features like minimaps, fog of war, or room metadata tagging.

+## Prompt 0014: Transition to New Chat Thread (transition-002)

+This prompt marks the reset of the conversation thread due to slowdown.
+The assistant preserved all architectural, procedural, and stylistic conventions established to date and documented them in `chat-transition/transition-002.md`.

+Changes included:
+- Finalized debug session documentation for Prompt 0012
+- Promotion of working fix in Prompt 0013
+- New formatting and commit policies for debug sessions
+- Updated `PROMPT_INDEX.md` with entries through Prompt 0013
+- Regenerated `README.md` with latest directory structure
+- Locked in naming standards and ASCII-only requirement for all future markdown files